Peace by PEACE Foundations

 Week 1 / Unit 1

-The foundation of Peace By PEACE is to explore the concepts of goals, conflict, choices, consequences of choices, negotiation and confrontation.
-Students are introduced to win-win situations through Peace Games and our volunteers establish weekly routine and rituals, such as the Peace Rap and Peace Box where students can ask questions anonymously.
+Students explore the foundational Peace by PEACE goals such as conflict, choices, consequences, and confrontation.
+They are introduced to win-win situations through Peace Games; our mentors establish weekly routines and rituals, such as the Peace Rap (a fun song) and the Peace Box (a place where students can ask questions anonymously).

 Week 2 / Unit 2